jfinnis/spotify-notification/README.md

 Popup a notification with the current song playing in spotify.

-There are many other Spotify-based plugins with other features including commands to control the player... all I want is a single notification.
+There are many other Spotify-based plugins with other features including commands to control the player... all I want is a single notification when a new song plays.

 # Usage